angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 for {R}, since you need it for 2 Wishes and PiF itself.
 Keep this in mind when considering a PiF line.

-A few quick notes on other alternative storm engine options that DON'T see play in this deck:
+A few quick notes on other alternative _Storm_ engine options that DON'T see play in this deck:

 1. Ad Nauseam - a powerful card, but it's an instant.
 We have no reliable way to